-All applications for the 2013-2014 scholarships must be submitted through Tk20.
+All applications for Fall 2014 and Spring 2015 scholarships must be submitted through Tk20.
 Please note the following:

 The following is a tentative list of all scholarships available from the College of Education.
 They are broken down into three Areas.
 Please click on the area in which you are interested